-Carnegie Library of Pittsburgh will be closed to the public until further notice.
+Carnegie Library of Pittsburgh locations are closed to the public until further notice.
 All book returns are locked, so please hold unto your library materials until we can safely reopen.
 There will be no late fees or fines during this period.
 Visit our COVID-19 Closure FAQ for help with common library service and account questions.

 Please check back often, this situation is fluid and we will be updating this page.